zsparal/api-documentation/source/pointofsale/point-of-sale.rst

 Accepting payments
 ------------------
-Once your device is turned on and connected to the internet, you can start accepting payments.
+Once your terminal is turned on and connected to the internet, you can start accepting payments.

 Simply call the :doc:`Create payment endpoint </reference/v2/payments-api/create-payment>` like you are used to, but in this case provide ``pointofsale`` as the payment method, along with your terminal ID in the ``terminalId`` parameter.